*EXCLUSIVE EXCERPT FOR WINTER (SEASONS, BOOK ONE)*

-But the second after his eye left mine, I knew that it would never happen.
+But the second his eyes met mine, I knew that it wouldn’t happen.
 I would never run away from him.
 How could I run away from a man who looked at me like that?
-While his would-be killers had already beaten him savagely, while they were taunting him with even more pain, while they could put a bullet into his head at any second and end his life, he was looking at me and begging me not for his life but for mine.
+While his would-be killers had already beaten him savagely, while they were taunting him with even more cruelty, while they could put a bullet into his head at any second and end his life, he was looking at me and begging me not for his life, but for mine.
+He wanted me to stay hidden in the shadows.
+He wanted me safe and unharmed.
 He didn’t want me to watch him die, nor did he want me to try and help him and possibly end up dead too.
 He wanted me to do nothing except run away.

 He didn’t want me to risk my life to save his, and I didn’t want him to die.
 Not after that one second, that one heartbeat, that one moment of time that I knew would bind us together for the rest of our lives.
 No matter how long that time may be.